EliaGorokhovsky/Code-Kata-Resk/README.md

 Each tile is connected at first to all tiles directly adjacent to it (not diagonals), but can be connected to other tiles with the connect card.
 In order for each side to control their empire, they must call the API methods described below.
 For the API, each team will make a team password or a key during the competition.
+A team wins by having the most territories at the end of the game.

 ### Board State

 Each territory on the board is indexed by number, starting at zero in the upper-left-hand corner and going right.
-This means that the `n`th row starts with the index `25(n + 1)`.
+This means that the `n`th row starts with the index `25n`.

 ## Graphics

-To see a graphical representation of the main competition, go to `URL` in your browser.
+To see a graphical representation of the main competition, go to `http://localhost:8080` in your browser.
-To see a live version of a test environment, go to `URL/test?teamPassword=TEAM_KEY` to see the test environment of the team of the given key.
-THE TEST ENVIRONMENT GRAPHICS ARE A WORK IN PROGRESS.
+To see a live version of a test environment, go to `http://localhost:8080/test/?teamPassword=TEAM_KEY` to see the test environment of the team of the given key.

 Be aware that the graphical environment is purely for entertainment reasons and shouldn't be used as an objective grasp as to what is going on: the graphical environment is EXTREMELY slow to update and takes time to reflect changes.

 ## Actions

-The `URL` in the following examples is either `localhost:8080` or `code-kata-resk.herokuapp.com` depending on whether the game is hosted locally or in competition.
+The `URL` in the following examples is `http://localhost:8080`.

 ### Information